 Across Cambodia and Vietnam, there are countless markets selling everything from clothes and food to more unusual hardware items.
 Walking through them lane by lane, as well as practising your haggling skills, is all part of the fun!

 Visitors to Southeast Asia will be spoilt for choice on sights to see, people to meet and food to devour.
 However, many people also come to places like Cambodia and Vietnam in search of a great bargain, a meaningful present or a little souvenir to remind them of their time travelling.

-Here is my guide to the Top 5 Markets in Cambodia and Vietnam.
+Here is my guide to the best markets in Cambodia and Vietnam.

 Popular with tourists and locals alike, the Russian Market in Phnom Penh sells almost anything, and it is huge, making it virtually impossible to navigate!
 It is however an excellent place to find hidden gems, wonderful trinkets and great souvenirs of your time in Cambodia.

 If you have a spare couple of hours I certainly recommend a visit, as the competition is rife and therefore you can get some really great things at an excellent price (see below for my top haggling tips!).
 Even further in, there is also a ‘wet market’ where you will find local produce alongside super strong iced coffees and noodle soups – just in case you’re in need of a pick-me-up halfway around!

 Like the Russian Market in Phnom Penh, Ben Thanh Market in Ho Chi Minh is absolutely vast; however, you certainly get the impression that it is far more catered towards tourists.
 The aisles are (marginally!) wider, the stalls slightly easier to navigate, the area itself considerably cleaner and the selection of goods much more mainstream.